mmatis/DeckText/README.md

 # DeckText
 Introducing DeckText!
 It's a theme for Decky's CSS Loader plugin that bumps up the size of the Steam Deck's UI text and some controls, making everything more accessible for people with diverse needs.
-Pairs nicely with the dyslexia font provided by the Fonts theme.
 Currently it modifies:

 - Main Menu
 - QuickAccess Menu